-Benefits of E-Prescribing and Medication Adherence Tools for Eye Care
+12 Dec Benefits of Eye Care E-Prescribing & Medication Adherence Tools

-Electronic prescribing (e-prescribing) and medication adherence tools give eye care doctors quick access to medication history data and advanced clinical, behavioral, and financial support tools.
-These tools help drive higher levels of medication adherence and improve patient health outcomes.
+E-Prescribing (electronic prescribing) and medication adherence tools give optometrists and ophthalmologists quick access to medication history data and advanced clinical, behavioral, and financial support tools.

 Common Advantages of E-Prescribing

-- Access patient medication history, current formulary information, and drug-drug, drug-allergy, dosing, and duplicate therapy interaction alerts.
+- Access patient medication history, current formulary information and receive alerts for drug-drug, drug-allergy, dosing, and duplicate therapy interactions.

-- Securely write and submit regulatory-compliant digitally-signed electronic prescriptions for legend drugs to pharmacies from any desktop, laptop, or mobile device.
+- Securely write and submit regulatory-compliant, digitally-signed prescriptions for legend drugs to pharmacies from any desktop, laptop, or mobile device.
 Pharmacists don’t have to interpret handwritten prescriptions, reducing potential errors.
 Legend drugs are prescription drugs approved by the FDA and prescribed by a licensed provider.

 - Don’t understand the need for the medication.

 - Don’t understand how to take the medication.